Mark Wilson (businessman): Business experience

 Wilson was credited with steering AIA through the financial crisis – a period that saw parent company AIG bailed out by the US government.
 He prepared AIA for its flotation on the stock market in Hong Kong in 2010, increasing the company's value to $36bn at the time of listing.

 He has continued his turnaround work at Aviva, which had run into difficulty at the point of his arrival.
 Wilson refocused its life and general insurance businesses and bolstered its balance sheet.
 Under Wilson's leadership, Moody's upgraded Aviva Plc's senior unsecured debt rating to A2 from A3 and Aviva Plc's commercial paper rating to P-1 from P-2.

 Having turned around Aviva's performance, he is now looking to transform Aviva into a fintech firm.
-Opening 'Digital Garages', setting up a new insurance digital business in Hong Kong with Chinese internet company Tencent and private equity firm Hillhouse Capital, the MyAviva digital hub and Aviva's investment in its own digital transformation are all indicators of Wilson's effectiveness in achieving this aim.
+Opening 'Digital Garages', setting up a new insurance digital business in Hong Kong with Chinese internet company Tencent and private equity firm Hillhouse Capital, Aviva’s development of the MyAviva digital platform and its broader investment in digital transformation have been cited as examples of initiatives undertaken during Wilson’s tenure aimed at advancing the company’s digital capabilities.